stevana/elastically-scalable-thread-pools/README.md

     I([Input queue]) --> P{Processor} --> O([Output queue])
 ```

-Such situtation can, for example, arise in parallel processing pipelines where
+Such situation can, for example, arise in parallel processing pipelines where
 each processor is a stage in the pipeline:

 ```mermaid